christo-mabbs11/bimbus-docs/readme.md

 💻  OpenAI API
 ------------

-To use Bimbus AI, you will need to create an account with OpenAI to generate an API key.
+To use BimBus AI, you will need to create an account with OpenAI to generate an API key.
 The steps below outline this setup process:

 1. Go to the [OpenAI website](https://platform.openai.com/).
 2. Click the "Sign up for free" button.